jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 Python, Julia, Lua, Haskell
 ```

-The code snippet `print("Hello, world!")` is syntactically valid in many of our supported languages.
+The code snippet `print("Hello, world!")` is syntactically valid in many of cypher's supported languages.
 We can significantly narrow our candidate pool by making a slight change:

 ```bash
 $ cypher 'print("Hello, world!") -- this is a comment' -v -m 4